theSharque/it-crowd/README.md

 * Docker-compose module file
 * Temperature settings
 * Automatic pull model if not exists
+* Add more applicable model to the list

 ### Future plan:
 * Support for JavaScript / TypeScript